Other Great Guitar Teachers in Seattle

 Availability: Weekday afternoons and evenings

 Quinn is a thorough, encouraging and patient instructor who teaches all styles, ages and levels.
 His intent for every student is to have a solid foundation, be inspired and play the music they love.
-Quinn is committed to every student’s creative potential and his instruction/lessons encourage every player to go to the next level.
+Quinn is committed to every student’s creative potential and his lessons encourage every player to go to the next level.
+He has a strong background in fingerstyle and enjoys creating and playing arrangements for solo guitar.

-Styles: All levels- beginners to advanced.
-Blues, Jazz, R&B, Hip-hop, Folk, Pop, Rock, Bluegrass, Country, Celtic and Latin styles.
-Fingerstyle and flatpicking.
-Music theory as it applies to guitar.
-Fretboard navigation and mastery.
+Styles: All skill levels for Blues, Jazz, Pop, Rock, Bluegrass, Country, Folk, Celtic and Latin styles.
+Music theory as it applies to guitar and songwriting.
+Cutting edge learning technologies for fretboard navigation and guitar mastery.
+Beginners on piano.

 Linda is a well-loved and critically-acclaimed artist who currently teaches songwriting at Cornish College of the Arts.
 I met her a few years ago at the Puget Sound Guitar Workshop, and took an excellent songwriting class from her recently.
 She is a great source of inspiration and wisdom, and her music is absolutely gorgeous.
 I give her my highest recommendation.